1. Home

 Local incentives

-You may be eligible for financial benefits and incentives if you go solar.
-Understanding the available incentives in your area can help you determine if solar panels make economic sense for your household.
+You may be eligible for financial incentives if you go solar.
+Understanding the available incentives in your area can help you determine if solar panels make economic sense.

-Talking with the solar panel installation company, an accountant or tax expert, and/or the utility company may help work through questions on topics such as solar tax credits and net metering.
+Talking with the solar panel installation company, an accountant or tax expert, and/or the utility company can help you know what’s available to you.
 You can also review the Database of State Incentives for Renewables and Efficiency to see if you qualify for other incentives in your area.

 Potential lifetime savings